CodheadClub/AwesomeResources/Virtualisation.md

 131. [HOW TO: BOOT VMware vSphere Hypervisor 7.0 (ESXi 7.0 ARM) from an iSCSI LUN for the Raspberry Pi 4](http://vexpert.me/iSCSI-BOOT-from-ESXi-ARM)
 132. [HOW TO: Update VMware ESXi 7.0U2 to ESXi 7.0U2a direct from VMware.](http://vexpert.me/1dW)
 133. [HOW TO: Update VMware ESXi 7.0U2 to ESXi 7.0U2a in 5 easy steps](http://vexpert.me/1dX)
+134. [HOW TO: Rollback VMware vSphere Hypervisor 7.0 U2a using VMware Hypervisor Recovery Mode] (http://vexpert.me/1e5)

 ### Hancock's VMware Half Hour HOW TO Video Series